Accounting policies and procedures

 3.4 Source document

-3.4.1 All accounting entries shall be supported by source documents certifying the corresponding business transactions or by summary documents prepared on the basis of source documents.
+3.4.1 All accounting entries shall be supported by source documents evidencing the respective business transactions or by summary documents prepared on the basis of source documents.

-3.4.2 Source documents must comply with the requirements of the Accounting Act.
-Their content and format shall, if necessary, allow demonstrating the circumstances and veracity of the occurrence of a business transaction to a competent and unrelated party.
-Unless otherwise provided by law (e.g. Value-Added Tax Act) or a regulation issued on the basis thereof, a source document shall contain at least the following information:
+3.4.2 Source documents shall comply with the requirements of the Accounting Act.
+Their content and format shall, where necessary, enable a competent and independent third party to verify the occurrence and substance of the transaction.
+Unless otherwise provided by law (e.g. the Value-Added Tax Act) or a regulation issued on the basis thereof, a source document shall contain at least the following information:

-3.4.3 If the counterparty to a transaction is an accounting entity or foreign legal person, a sales invoice shall contain, in addition to the items specified above, also:
+3.4.3 Where the counterparty to a transaction is an accounting entity or a foreign legal person, a sales invoice shall, in addition to the information specified above, contain:

 1) the invoice number;

-2) the information enabling identification of the parties to the transaction (name, address, registry code).
-The invoices of products and services subject to value added tax shall comply with the requirements laid down in the Value-Added Tax Act.
+2) information enabling identification of the parties to the transaction (name, address, registry code).
+Invoices of goods and services subject to value added tax shall comply with the requirements of the Value-Added Tax Act.

-3.4.4 Pursuant to the university’s internal rules of procedure, a source document must be supplemented by the following information:
+3.4.4 Pursuant to the university’s internal rules of procedure, a source document shall be supplemented by the following information:

-• the financing source from where the expenses of the transaction will be covered;
+• the source of financing from which the expenditure will be covered;

-• the activity code for monitoring activity based costing and budgeting;
+• the activity code used for monitoring activity-based costing and budgeting;

-• the project activity code to monitor project accounting.
+• the project activity code for project accounting purposes.

-3.4.5 The expense receipt, which is the source document, must have passed the round of approvals designated by the head of the structural unit.
-A round of approvals must include at least two persons, the approver and the authorised signatory.
-A round of approvals shall also include the authorising officers, if different from the authorised signatories.
+3.4.5 An expense receipt used as a source document shall pass the approval workflow designated by the head of the structural unit.
+The approval workflow shall include at least two persons, the approver and the authorised signatory.
+Where applicable, authorising officers shall also be included if different from the authorised signatories.

-3.4.6 An approver can be any university employee who is associated with the expenses incurred and by granting his/her approval assumes liability for carrying out substantive checking of the expenses.
+3.4.6 An approver can be any university employee who is associated with the expenditure incurred and who, by granting approval assumes responsibility for the substantive verification of the expenditure.

-4) the transaction is in line with the budget.
+• the transaction is consistent with the approved budget.

-3.4.7 The persons included in the approval round shall approve a business transaction with a digital signature or electronic confirmation in the information system used by the university, which can be retained electronically, whereas it must be possible to identify the person who granted approval during the whole document retention period.
+3.4.7 Persons included in the approval workflow shall approve a business transaction by means of a digital signature or electronic confirmation within the university’s information system.
+Such approval must be capable of being retained electronically, and the identity of the approving person must be traceable throughout the document retention period.

-3.4.9 The requirements established with regard to a source document shall apply to a summary document prepared on the basis of the source documents.
+3.4.9 The requirements established for source documents shall also apply to summary documents prepared on the basis thereof.

 3.5 Adjustments

-3.5.1 An incorrect accounting entry shall be corrected by account adjustments, which shall specify the reason for the adjustment and reference to the corrected source document and number of the accounting entry.
+3.5.1 Errors in accounting entries shall be corrected by adjusting entries, which shall state the reason for the adjustment and include a reference to the corrected source document and the number of the original accounting entry.

-3.5.2 In justified cases, the dimensions of a source document can be adjusted based on the request of an authorised signatory of the structural unit.
-In order to make an entry, the corresponding request shall be approved by the chief accountant or a person appointed by the chief accountant.
-The financial source of calculated and paid salaries cannot be changed afterwards.
+3.5.2 In justified cases, the dimensions assigned to a source document may be amended at the request of the authorised signatory of the structural unit.
+Such amendments shall require approval by the Chief Accountant or a person designated by the Chief Accountantant.
+The financial source of calculated and paid salaries shall not be amended retrospectively.

 3.6 Document flow and retention